Aleadinglight/Darknet-object-recognition/README.md

 [category number] [object center in X] [object center in Y] [object width in X] [object width in Y]
 ```

 Then write a script to transform these number from the output to the right format.
 Or you can use my script [convert.py](./convert.py) in this repository.
+Look into line 23 and changes the directory into yours.

 ## Start training